Q. How should I prepare throughout the MLIS program?

 How can I use my internship experience?

-A. Most advisors prefer that you don't turn in your entire LIBR 294 log as evidence.
-Instead – select appropriate and relevant sections of the log to submit as evidence for specific competencies.
+A. Most advisors prefer that you don't turn in your entire INFO 294 log or status reports as evidence.
+Instead – select appropriate and relevant sections of the log or status report to submit as evidence for specific competencies.
 Do check to see what your advisor prefers.

 Q. May I use group work as evidence?